 Further information from HM Land Registry on the implementation of qualified electronic signatures is expected in the coming weeks.
 Walker Morris will monitor and report on developments.

-Walker Morris’ Senior Associate Christina Gill specialises in retail banking litigation and is an expert on electronic execution of documents.
-Please do not hesitate to contact Christina for any further advice or assistance.
+Walker Morris’ Senior Associate specialises in retail banking litigation and is an expert on electronic execution of documents.
+Please do not hesitate to contact us for any further advice or assistance.